Open-Markets-Initiative/Directory/Organizations/Euronext/Protocols/DropCopy.md

-## DropCopy: Euronext Optiq Post-Trade
+## Drop Copy: Euronext Optiq Sbe Drop Copy

-Binary post-trade protocol for receiving execution reports and order activity from Euronext exchanges using Sbe encoding on the Optiq platform.
+Sbe-encoded drop copy channel for the Euronext Optiq trading platform delivering a copy of all order entry and execution activity to back office and risk systems.

 ### Overview

-DropCopy is Euronext's post-trade data feed on the Optiq platform, providing a secondary stream of execution reports, order acknowledgments, and trade notifications for monitoring and compliance purposes.
-The protocol uses Simple Binary Encoding (Sbe) consistent with the OrderEntryGateway, delivering a real-time copy of all trading activity associated with a participant's sessions.

-The feed delivers execution messages including fills, partial fills, cancellations, and order state changes across all instruments and markets accessible through the participant's trading configuration.
-DropCopy enables middle and back-office systems, risk management platforms, and compliance monitors to independently track trading activity without interfering with the primary order entry path.
-The feed covers all asset classes available on Euronext's Optiq platform.
+Drop Copy is a read-only side channel of the Euronext Optiq Order Entry Gateway that mirrors order events and execution reports for a member firm, delivering them to back office, risk, and compliance systems without requiring those systems to connect to the primary order entry sessions.
+It provides real-time visibility into all order flow for the firm across Euronext Optiq markets.

+The wire format is consistent with the Optiq order entry gateway, using Fix Simple Binary Encoding (Sbe) for fixed-width messages.
+Drop copy clients receive execution reports, order status updates, and cancellation confirmations but do not submit orders on the channel, which keeps the downstream systems strictly in a monitoring role.

 ### Transport

-Tcp connections to Euronext Optiq drop copy gateways.
-Sessions are established with authentication and scoped to the participant's firm or trading group.
-Message sequencing supports reliable delivery and recovery of execution data.
+Tcp for authenticated drop copy sessions carrying a read-only copy of order events and execution reports for back office, risk, and compliance systems.

 ### Key Characteristics

+- **Read-only** - Drop copy clients observe but do not submit orders
-- **Sbe encoded** - Fixed-position binary fields consistent with Optiq order entry messages
+- **Sbe encoded** - Same Sbe format as the Optiq order entry gateway
-- **Post-trade feed** - Secondary stream of execution reports independent of order entry
-- **Full activity coverage** - Fills, cancellations, acknowledgments, and order state changes
-- **Multi-asset class** - Execution data across equities, derivatives, Etfs, bonds, and commodities
-- **Compliance monitoring** - Independent trade activity stream for surveillance and risk
-- **Firm-scoped** - Activity across all sessions associated with the participant's configuration
+- **Execution reports** - Full order lifecycle visibility for back office systems
-- **Sequenced delivery** - Message sequencing for reliable gap detection and recovery
+- **Back office target** - Designed for risk, compliance, and post-trade infrastructure
+- **Firm wide** - Mirrors all order activity for a member firm across Optiq markets
+- **Session based** - Authenticated Tcp session with sequence tracking